Causes of and treatments for a herniated disc

 Herniated disc causes and risk factors

 When a disc begins to weaken or degenerate, it can get dehydrated, making it harder and less flexible during body movements.
 These changes make the outer wall of a disc more likely to crack or tear.
-When damage is done to the outer wall of a disc, the gel-like center spills outside of the disc, resulting in a herniation.
+When damage is done to the disc’s outer layer, the gel-like center spills outside of the disc, resulting in a herniation.

 While aging is the most common cause of herniated discs, there are some risk factors that can contribute to the deterioration of discs or other parts of the spine, including:

-- Body weight — Excess body weight puts extra force against the spine, making it harder for your neck and back to support you.
+- Body weight.
+Excess weight puts extra force on your spine, making it harder for your neck and back to support you.

-- Smoking — Smoking tobacco decreases the nutrients absorbed by the spinal discs, which they need to remain strong, flexible and healthy.
+- Smoking.
+Tobacco decreases the nutrients absorbed by the spinal discs, which they need to remain strong, flexible and healthy.
 Smoking makes the discs more prone to bulging and herniation.

-- Alcohol — Alcoholic beverages can act as muscle relaxers, which means that the spine may not be properly supported until the effects of alcohol wear off.
-Unnatural pressure to the spine can weaken your discs.
+- Alcohol.
+Alcoholic beverages can act as muscle relaxers, which means that the spine may not be properly supported until the effects of alcohol wear off.
+Unnatural pressure on the spine can weaken your discs.

-- Physical activity — Everyday activities that require constant lifting, twisting or bending can add extra stress to the spine.
-High-impact sports are also a risk factor for weakening the components of your spine.
+- Physical activity.
+Everyday activities that require constant lifting, twisting or bending can add extra stress to the spine.
+High-impact sports like football or hockey are also a risk factor for weakening the components of your spine.

 Treating herniated discs

-We recommend that you speak with your doctor if you think you’re experiencing neck or back pain caused by a herniated disc.
-To treat a herniated disc, your doctor will typically recommend nonsurgical treatment, such as pain medication, chiropractic care, hot and cold therapies, or other treatment methods.
-If nonsurgical treatment has not provided the pain relief you’ve been hoping for, herniated disc surgery is an option.
+To treat a herniated disc, we recommend that you speak with your doctor if you think you’re experiencing neck or back pain.
+Typically, your doctor will recommend nonsurgical treatment, such as pain medication, chiropractic care, hot and cold therapies, physical therapy and epidural steroids.
+However, if nonsurgical treatment has not provided the pain relief you’ve been hoping for, herniated disc surgery may become an option.